-Kids lunch box recipes indian vegetarian
+Kids lunch box recipes, south Indian veg recipes

 Kids are different some like to eat only rice items as they are lazy to chew roti /chapathi or bread and they feel rice can be finished faster.
 While some like to eat only finger foods like roti or roti rolls or sandwiches.
 After a short survey talking to other mums, I have understood that most kids love to munch on some finger foods like roti rolls, sandwich or burgers, so that they could rush to play in the leisure .

 Lunch box rice recipes: You can pack these either with a salad or some chips or boondi to make it interesting.
 I have posted 36 one pot meal recipes, feel free to check here on my rice noodles section for better choice.
 Below is the list of some that have been liked by my friend’s kids and my kids for lunch box.

 soya chunks fried rice

 paneer fried rice

 Apple Fried Rice (look at the pic above, Gorgeous right? yes, but chose the best kind of apples)

 Vegetable fried rice Indian Style (no sauces)